 To the electrical engineer, asbestos is absolutely indispensable.
 Many parts of electrical devices and machinery and wiles through which the electric current passes become heated, and were it not for the electrical insulation and heat-resisting qualities which asbestos possesses, the apparatus would be completely destroyed, particularly in the case known to electricians as “short circuiting.”
 For such purposes, it has been found advisable to combine asbestos with rubber and other gums, and this combination is now used universally for not only electrical, but also steam and mechanical purposes.

 A considerable part of an asbestos factory is devoted to weaving, the asbestos being first drawn into thread for that purpose.
 Here again is an apparently endless diversity.
 There is the fireplace curtain-blower, which, with an auto matte spring-rolled attachment, takes the place in the frame of the fireplace of the less sightly sheet-iron blower; and filtering cloths for many purposes, from straining molten metal to clarifying saccharin juices in beet-root-sugar refineries.
 A cloth is made for straining and filtering acids and alkalies in chemical laboratories.
-This is specially useful when the liquid to be treated is of a caustic or strongly acid nature.
+This is especially useful when the liquid to be treated is of a caustic or strongly acid nature.
 The filter can be thrown in the fire, and after the residual matter has been consumed the web is as good as new.
-For filtering purposes, generally asbestos has a unique adaptability, and in tropical countries it is held in grateful estimation as a cooler and purifier of water.
+For filtering purposes, generally asbestos has a unique adaptability, and in tropical countries, it is held in grateful estimation as a cooler and purifier of water.

 The newest departure in the asbestos field is the construction of electrothermic apparatus.
-The heating effect of the electric current is utilised by embedding the wire in an asbestos sheet or pad.
-The pad is used by physicians and nurses for maintaining artificial heat in local applications, and Is said to be already largely used in hospitals.
+The heating effect of the electric current is utilized by embedding the wire in an asbestos sheet or pad.
+The pad is used by physicians and nurses for maintaining artificial heat in local applications, and is said to be already largely used in hospitals.
 Another application of the same principle is to car heaters.
 A sheet of asbestos, with the embedded wires, is clamped between two thin steel plates, and the portable heater thus provided, or a series if need be, is connected to the car circuit quickly and easily.
 It gives an even and healthy heat, and can be so regulated as not to overheat the car.

 – George Heli Guy in New York Post